View Earl Glahn's Obituary on PostandCourier.com and share memories

 |

-Earl Halsall von Glahn Charleston - The Funeral Service for Earl Halsall von Glahn will be held Tuesday, February 18, 2020 in J. Henry Stuhr Inc., Downtown Chapel, 232 Calhoun Street at 11:00 a.m. where the family will receive friends one hour prior to the service.
-Interment following will be in Bethany Cemetery.
-Memorial message may be sent to the family by visiting our website at www.jhenrystuhr.com.
+Earl Halsall von Glahn Charleston - The Funeral service for Earl Halsall von Glahn will be held Tuesday, February 18, 2020 in J. Henry Stuhr Inc., Downtown Chapel, 232 Calhoun Street at 11:00 a.m.
+The family will receive friend from 10:00 a.m. until the time of the service.
+Burial will be held Wednesday, February 19, 2020 in Bethany cemetery, 10 Cunnington Street at 11:00 a.m.
+A Memorial may be sent to to the family by visiting our website at www.jhenrystuhr.com.
 Visit our guestbook at www.legacy.com/obituaries/ charleston